huntc/webdriver/README.md

 that many WebDriver requests can be executed in parallel e.g. several JavaScript programs can be run simultaneously.

+In addition to the reactive network client, support for [HtmlUnit](http://htmlunit.sourceforge.net/) is provided.
+HtmlUnit provides a browser environment to [Mozilla's Rhino](https://developer.mozilla.org/en/docs/Rhino) and executes entirely within the JVM.
+The consequence of this is that no other browser is required to be installed.
+The cost is one of performance given that Rhino is not faster than a native browser.

 Sample usage can be obtained by inspecting the webdriver-tester sub-project.
 There's a main class that illustrates essential interactions.
 Here is a snippet of it: